thestarlab/thestarlab.github.io/pubs-exported.md

 and Technology: People, the Earth, Environment and Technology*, pp. 1-11.

-Liu, Y., T. Delahunty, N. Zhao, and G. Cao (2016a).
-“These lit areas are
-undeveloped: China’s urban extents and urban development patterns from thresholded nighttime light imagery”.
-In: *International Journal of Applied Earth Observation and Geoinformation*.

-Liu, Y., T. Delahunty, N. Zhao, and G. Cao (2016b).
+Liu, Y., T. Delahunty, N. Zhao, and G. Cao (2016).
 “These lit areas are
 undeveloped: Delimiting China’s urban extents from thresholded nighttime light imagery”.
 In: *International Journal of Applied Earth Observation and Geoinformation* 50, pp. 39-50.